 Thomas Gionis was born in Long Island, New York during the baby boom.
-After graduating from Oceanside High School, he accepted a scholarship to play football at SUNYAlbany.
-His athletic career was cut short by a knee injury, so Tom transferred to NYU, where he received a BFA degree in Film and Television production.
-His senior film was a documentary entitled, “East of the Apple” a panoramic travelogue of Long Island.
+After graduating from Oceanside High School, he accepted a scholarship to play collegiate football.
+His athletic career was cut short by a knee injury, so Tom attended NYU, where he received a BFA degree in Film and Television production.
+Sponsored by the Long Island Tourism Commission, his senior film was a documentary entitled, “East of the Apple” a historical, panoramic travelogue of Long Island.

 During his time at NBC, Tom also worked as a contractor for IBM, where he was instrumental in developing marketing and communications material for the software group.
 He produced materials that ranged from print to electronic media.

 Tom moved from NBC and IBM to be a part of a launch team for a significant start-up network, Fox News.
 At Fox he contributed to all program day parts and accepted assignments at Fox Sports.
-He continued his career as a start-up production specialist with a variety of clients such as Versus, Al-Jazeera, and NESN.
+He continued his career as a start-up producer/director with a variety of clients such as Comcast, Al-Jazeera, and Bloomberg TV.

 Tom continues to be active in the media, contributing to a variety of productions.
 He is currently involved with the morning news team at WPIX.
 Tom has also accepted assignments as an adjunct professor at Fairfield University and Hofstra University.